 5. Don’t change images

 Permission to use a photo in your presentation or brochure doesn’t automatically allow you to re-color, crop or otherwise manipulate and morph it.
 Seek permission first.
-You might also find our article 6 Essential Tips for Legally Using Images helpful.
+You might also find our article 6 Essential Tips for Legally Using Images helpful as well as our primer article Legally Using Images.

 6. Think globally